|

 So

-much agony in each of those ghosts,
+much agony in each of those ghosts, So much crashing injustice is piled together,

 Blood flows and the cry howls in a helpless silence,